 The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

 10. Monitoring arrangements

-The delivery of RSE is monitored by John Greive, the head of Behaviour and Personal Development through:

-Planned scrutinies, learning walks and performance management review meetings.
+The delivery of RSE is monitored by Deputy Headteacher Curriculum and Deputy Pastoral.
+This is achieved through planned scrutinies, learning walks and performance management review meetings.